 Throughout this article, we will explore how blockchain could benefit the public sector and how it could compensate for existing deficiencies.
-We will also be going through the use-cases of blockchain in the public sector.
-During the study of these use-cases, we will gain a more comprehensive insight into how Blockchain could transform and enhance the public sector.
+You will also be going through the use-cases of blockchain in the public sector.
+Keep reading!

 - Gaining Lost Trust of the Citizens